LiamTurner347/LiamTurner347/README.md

 ## Hello, I'm Liam 👋

-I'm a backend-leaning full-stack engineer with expertise in JavaScript, TypeScript, Ruby, PostgreSQL, and React.
+I'm a back-end-leaning full-stack engineer with expertise in JavaScript, TypeScript, Ruby, PostgreSQL, and React.
 I excel at breaking down complex problems systematically and communicating technical concepts with precision, abilities sharpened during my previous career as a lawyer.
 I'm always eager to learn new technologies and keen to solve increasingly challenging problems.

-Away from the computer, you will likely find me:
-* Training and/or coaching HYROX
-* Exploring the Yorkshire countryside
-* Eating the best food (likely Japanese or Mediterranean) wherever I travel

 ### Frame